mathworks-ref-arch/matlab-production-server-on-aws/releases/R2025a/README.md

 # Deployment Steps
 Follow these steps to deploy the R2025a MATLAB Production Server reference architecture on AWS.
 To deploy reference architectures for other releases, see [Deploy Reference Architecture for Your Release](/README.md#deploy-reference-architecture-for-your-release).

+## Prerequisites
+Before deploying MATLAB Production Server within an existing Virtual Private Cloud (VPC), you must configure the VPC to enable connectivity.
+For details, see [Ensure connectivity in an existing VPC](#ensure-connectivity-in-an-existing-vpc).

 ## Step 1.
 Launch Template
 Before launching the template, make sure that you have selected one of these supported AWS regions from the top navigation:<ul><li>**US-East (N. Virginia)**</li><li>**US-West (Oregon)**</li><li>**Europe (Ireland)**</li><li>**Asia Pacific (Tokyo)**</li></ul>